karthikkappagantula/my_tech_notes/aws_learning/README.md

 If multiple SCPs apply to an account, only the overlap of those SCPs is permitted.

-* JSON doc that can be directly applied to a AWS account/OU.
+* JSON doc that can be directly applied to a AWS account/OU/Root container.
-* Inherits downwards.
+* Inherits downwards the hierarchy.
 * SCPs have no effect on master account.
+* SCPs contain explict ALLOW and DENY statements, but these statements don't GRANT Permisssions, they only say those permissions are permitted.
+They are kind of whitelisting/blacklisting actions that can be perfromed.
 * Avoid using master accounts for any AWS services.
 Use it only for billing and user store.
-You cannot place any restrictions on the resources using service control policy.
+You cannot place any restrictions on the resources using service control policy or by any other means.
+* If multiple SCPs apply to an account, only the overlap of those SCPs is permitted.

 * * *
 [Top](#table-of-contents-)